ellxc/seval/README.md

 ## Purpose

-`seval` has been designed to provide a programming interface over IRC to enable writing macros and plugins for [piperbot](https://github.com/ellxc/piperbot).
+`seval` has been designed to provide a programming interface over IRC to enable writing macros and plugins for [pyperbot](https://github.com/ellxc/pyperbot).

 ## Installation

--- todo
+This should be no different from any other python module, Seval has no external dependencies.
+`pip install git+git://github.com/ellxc/seval`

 ## Caveat